 CEO and Founder of Kruze Consulting

-I’m a CPA and interim CFO for 200+ startups and I’ve helped many of my companies build financial models that have gotten the thumbs up from top VC firms and the pickiest of investors/board members.
+I run a CPA / interim CFO firm that serves over 700+ startups and I’ve helped many of my companies build financial models that have gotten the thumbs up from top VC firms and the pickiest of investors/board members.

 While you may be able to start with a template, keep in mind that your business is unique, and therefore your model should be as well.
+Get our free templates here.
 Here are some common points that you’ll want to include in your financial model:

 3 Years of Projections.
 Occasionally investors will ask for more/less, but start with 3 years.

 Your KPI’s should be your Drivers.
 Every company has a dashboard of metrics that they track growth and success by.
 A few examples include number of users, customers, margin, customer acquisition cost, Twitter followers, website traffic, etc. Look to the past and show that there is a correlation between X (could be # of Sales Reps) and Y (could be your revenue), then use this as a driver towards the future projections.

 Don’t show an investor a financial model that shows smooth growth “up and to the right.”
 No company’s growth is without bumps.
 These models take a lot of time to build and are highly personalized, so it really is best to consult with a professional.
 If you’re planning on raising $3M+ you should come prepared with a well thought out financial model.

 Top viewed questions

 We are the experts at helping seed/VC-backed Delaware C-Corps with their accounting and finances!